- PCS 430: The Power of Nonviolence in Social Change

 - Kemp, Graham & Douglas P. Fry (Eds.)
 (2004).
 Keeping the Peace: Conflict Resolution and Peaceful Societies around the World.
 New York: Routledge.

 - Fry, Douglas P. & Kaj Björkqvist (Eds.)
 (1997).
 Cultural Variation in Conflict Resolution: Alternatives to Violence.
 Mahwah, NJ: Lawrence Erlbaum Press.

-- In press.
+- 2020.
 Fry, Douglas P. & Souillac, Geneviève.
 Human Nature, Peace, and War: The Modern Era.
 In Ronald Edsforth (Ed.)
-A Cultural History of Peace, vol. 6 (expected publication in 2020).
+A Cultural History of Peace, vol. 6.

 - 2019.
 Fry, Douglas P. Invited CA Commentary on “Collective Action for War and Peace: A Case Study among the Enga of Papua New Guinea.”
 Current Anthropology 60:237-238.